Tilesets API recipe reference

 The simplification

-expression or value describes the maximum distance that a point can be from the straight line that connects its two neighbors and still be considered to be on the line, and can therefore be removed safely.
+expression or value describes the maximum distance that a point can be from the straight line that connects its two neighbors, and still be considered to be effectively on the line and thus safe to remove.
 Any point with a distance that is larger than the simplification

 value is considered to be away from the line, and must be preserved.